zhihw/VoiceChanger/README.md

    python test.py
    ```

+### Examples of using the software
-### Example of recording audio and applying a robot effect
+   Example of adding a robot effect to a recorded voice
    ```bash
    > python main.py
    Welcome to the main menu